hkjj293/proformajs-vue3-perform-neutralino/README.md

 ## Package and distributio

+1. Disable inspector in when running the app

+    In `neutralino.config.json`,

+    ```json
+    "modes": {
+        "window": {
+            "enableInspector": true,
+        }
+    }
+    ```

-1. Create distrubtion using make command.
+2. Create distrubtion using command.

-    In folder
+    as folder

     ```sh
     neu build
     ```

-    Or, in zip file
+    Or, as zip file

     ```sh
     neu build --release
     ```

-2. The executables should be output to `dist/app` folder under the root folder of the project.
+3. The executables should be output to `dist/app` folder under the root folder of the project.